aaronkyle/social-development/terms/fpic.md

 ## elements of a common understanding of FPIC

 The principle of "free prior and informed consent" (FPIC) appears in international jurisprudence of the rights of Indigenous Peoples.
 It is, however, a principle without a universally-accepted definition [ref1](http://www.ifc.org/wps/wcm/connect/50eed180498009f9a89bfa336b93d75f/Updated_GN7-2012.pdf?MOD=AJPERES "International Finance Corporation.
 2012.
-"Guidance Note 7: Indigenous Peoples."
+Guidance Note 7: Indigenous Peoples.
 Performance Standards and Guidance Notes - 2012 Edition.").

 <!--
-The operationalization of this principle is a hot topic in the practice of international [social development](http://applied-anthro.com/terms/social-development/).
+The operationalization of this principle is a hot topic in the practice of international [social development](./social-development.md).
 -->

-This discussion reviews different definitions of the concept and principle of free, prior and informed consent that may be helpful to inform a “common understanding” of FPIC among [social development practitioners](http://applied-anthro.com/terms/social-development-practitioner/).
+This discussion reviews different definitions of the concept and principle of free, prior and informed consent that may be helpful to inform a “common understanding” of FPIC among [social development practitioners](./social-development-practitioner.md).

 <p>&nbsp;</p>

 ### Historical Contexts and Contemporary Discourses

-In Geneva,5–7 December 2001, attendees of the United Nations [Workshop on Indigenous Peoples, Private Sector Natural Resource, Energy and Mining Companies and Human Rights](http://daccess-dds-ny.un.org/doc/UNDOC/GEN/G02/140/37/PDF/G0214037.pdf?OpenElement) discussed the idea of invoking the principal of "free prior and informed concent" within developmental contexts and voiced a desire to identify a universally agreed upon definition of the principle.
+In Geneva, 5–7 December 2001, attendees of the United Nations [Workshop on Indigenous Peoples, Private Sector Natural Resource, Energy and Mining Companies and Human Rights](http://daccess-dds-ny.un.org/doc/UNDOC/GEN/G02/140/37/PDF/G0214037.pdf?OpenElement) discussed the idea of invoking the principle of "free prior and informed consent" within developmental contexts and voiced a desire to identify a universally agreed upon definition of the principle.
 The participants reached a common understanding of the meaning of the principle, as *the right of indigenous peoples, as land and resource owners, to say ‘no’ to proposed development projects at any point during negotiations with governments and/or extractive industries* ([E/CN 4/Sub 2/AC 4/2002/3](http://ap.ohchr.org/documents/alldocs.aspx?doc_id=7660), [para 52](http://daccess-dds-ny.un.org/doc/UNDOC/GEN/G02/140/37/PDF/G0214037.pdf?OpenElement)).

 The Working Group on Indigenous Populations (‘WGIP’) set an agenda item on FPIC in July 2004 as a forum for standard setting ([E/CN 4/Sub 2/AC 4/2003/3](http://daccess-dds-ny.un.org/doc/UNDOC/GEN/G02/140/37/PDF/G0214037.pdf?OpenElement)) .